• About The Emerald Palate

 If you’re traveling to the North Shore on a Saturday, make sure this farmers market is on your Kauai itinerary.
 It’s one of the best on the island, spanning two lots in a small public community center.

-You’ll find a bunch of local produce, foodie items, and gifts.
+You’ll find ~30 vendors selling local produce, foodie items, and gifts.
 It’s small, so you should be able to explore the whole thing in ~45 minutes or less.
 They recommend a donation upon entry, so have some cash ready.

 Don’t miss Midnight Bear Bakery if they’re still selling pastries (they sell out fast!).
 Kauai Kunana Dairy is also a must stop for cheeses and homemade banana breads, and I loved Flux Ceramics so much I bought a mug!
 Lastly, keep an eye out for sugarloaf pineapples as you peruse the produce.
 They’re a smaller and sweeter varietal native to Kauai.